raquelredo/raquelredo.github.io_site/_portfolio/999Data_Exploration.md

 ## Heat maps Time!

 I love Heat maps for analysing values along with time series.
-At the end our brain is used to wath time events in the form of a calendar week, month or year.
+At the end our brain is used to watch time events in the form of a calendar week, month or year.
 Once the data is correctly displayed for us to interpret we can easily find unusual or explainable patterns.
 For heat maps we need to reshape a bit the data frame.
 I need the columns to be hours and the `Index` to become the `Day of the Week`.